 From M60 (anti-clockwise) take A34 (at Junction 3) towards Congleton/Wilmslow.
 After Alderley Edge take A537 to Macclesfield, then follow signs to town centre.

 From M60 (clockwise) A560 at Junction 25 towards Bredbury then A6017 then A627 towards Hazel Grove.
 In Hazel Grove take A523 to Macclesfield, then follow signs to town centre.

 Macclesfield is a 25-min drive from Buxton over the Cat and Fiddle on the A537.

 Leave M6 at Junction 20 and follow signs to Knutsford (A50).
 Take A537 (left) to Macclesfield (approx 10 miles) then follow signs to town centre.

 From South (M6)

 Leave M6 at Junction 17 and take A354 to Congleton.
 In Congleton follow signs for A536 towards Macclesfield (approx 8 miles), then follow signs to town centre.

 Find details of Macclesfield car parks here.
 The outlying car parks are rarely full and parking is largely free on Sundays.
-During the festial, the main town centre car parks will usually be free of charge:

 - Duke Street